lauri-jokinen/HS_scraper/README.md

 # HS_scraper
 These piece of code is used to fetch contents for a Helsingin Sanomat (HS) -paper for a particular date.
 The result is a well-organized json, including paper sections, article titles, urls and IDs.
+Note, that article contents cannot be scraped with this code.

 Feel free to use the code however you want.